Phoenix Contact: Multiple Vulnerabilities in FL SWITCH 2xxx, FL SWITCH TSN 23xx and FL SWITCH 59xx Firmware

 Prerequisites

-• Network access to the device's management port (typically port 80/443 for web interface or SSH port 22)
+• Network access to the device management interface (web UI or CLI)

 Exploitability